 Many of us are peripherally aware that being “present” is the place to be for all solutions are found there.
 But what does that really mean?
 We can only arrive at the light at the end of the tunnel when we can find that tunnel.
 I submit that this “tunnel” is on the journey to understanding our external realities as…

 The work of M Scott Peck put me on a trajectory that totally changed my life.
-At the time I first discovered his works in late 1997, I had just witnessed the collapse of a multinational company, of which I was the group corporate director, through a bewildering set of self defeating decisions.
-That experience left me with a burning question to figure how normally smart people could disassemble in a crisis and allow a Company that we all spent countless hours with much trials and tribulation building to crash through infighting.
+At the time I first discovered his works in late 1997, I had just witnessed the collapse of a multinational company—of which I was the group corporate director—through a bewildering set of self-defeating decisions.
+That experience left me with a burning question to figure how normally smart people could disassemble in a crisis and allow a company—that we all spent countless hours with many trials and tribulations to build—to crash through infighting.
 (I only learned that the game was over from a short call from my Chairman on his way to the airport out of the country.
 In the blink of an eye, the penthouses, corporate offices, perks & expense accounts were a thing of the past.)

 And so I poured into his work, corresponded with his team only to leave me unconvinced.
 And yet deep down I knew he was on to something.
 It took me years to work it out but my conclusion now is although his arguments were sound it could not be done if the business model was not structured to be inclusive.
 What is needed to complete his work was a business model that resembled his therapeutic clinic.
 A model where it’s safe to see and be seen.
 Where deep listening happens and real concerns addressed.
 But I did not know any business model like that.